d-georgiev-91/CSharpCourse/README.md

 ============

 CSharpCourse
-This are exercise for the CSharp course of Telerik Academy.
+Those are exercises for the CSharp course of Telerik Academy.